leighpoulier/cinco-dados/README.md

 ![After Third Roll](docs/after_third_roll.png)

 Wow, what are the chances, we have a 4th six.
 Notice that the roll button has disappeared.
-After rolling the 3rd roll, the cursor will automatically move over to the recommended position on the score card.
+After rolling the 3rd roll, the cursor will automatically move over to the recommended position on the score card because we must now choose a score category.
 We could commit our 24 points to sixes, or we can press the down arrow two times to reposition the cursor on "4 of a kind".
 However, notice that if we move further down to the "Full House" cateogory, the cursor displays a score of zero highlighted in orange.

 ![Zero Score](docs/zero_score.png)

 This is because the current dados do not qualify for this category.
 If we were to commit the score with "Full House" selected, we would receive zero points.
-However a confirmation dialogue box will appear asking us to confirm.
+However if we attempt this a confirmation dialogue box will appear asking us to confirm.

 ![Confirm Zero Score](docs/zero_score_confirm.png)